 Our testers thought the Futura 22 was comfortable for the most part, and the open back allowed for great airflow.
 You might still get a sweaty back when hiking, but it doesn't accumulate as much thanks to the air circulation.
 The well-padded shoulder straps properly spaced and contoured, all thing we appreciate.
 There is some nice padding around the lumbar area, but that ends before your hip bones.
 The one-inch webbing then extends across your stomach, making this one slightly less comfortable than others with a full hip belt, particularly with a heavier load or over longer distances.
 This hip belt does still work at transferring the weight off your shoulders, but you'll have to crank it tight, at which point the webbing starts to dig in.

 This pack has some of our favorite features that make it versatile for just about every new adventure.
 The included rain cover is always a bonus, and it stays tucked away in a little pouch so you won't notice it, or forget it!
-We liked the side water bottle holders, which did a much better job of holding our water bottle than the Deuter ACT Trail 22.
+We liked the side water bottle holders, which do a great job of holding our water bottle even when taking this pack on and off.
 The outer mesh stuff pocket is a great option for quickly stashing your layers as you take them off throughout the day, and there are two interior compartments and lots of little pockets for organizing your gear.
 The only thing missing is some hip belt pockets!

 Weighing in at 41 ounces (2.6 pounds), the Futura is one of the heaviest packs in our review.
 That comes from having a substantial frame and the thicker 600D polyester used in the bottom.
 If you need or want a more robust pack like one, you'll have to deal with the extra ounces that come with those features.
-If you want something lighter, the Osprey Hikelite 18 weighs only 24 ounces and still has an open mesh back.
+If you want something lighter, the Osprey Tempest 20 weighs only 26 ounces and still has an open mesh back.